David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

 3 X 8 - 10 = 3 sets of 8 - 10 reps.

-The sets listed are your work sets.
-Always make sure you warm up properly before these in order to prepare your body for the heavier work, and to help prevent injury.
+The sets listed here are your work sets.
+But you always need to make sure you warm up properly before these in order to prepare your body for the heavier work, as well as to help prevent injury.

-Alternating sets, where you alternate back and forth between sets of one exercise and sets of another, are a very time efficient method of training, and they also help you maintain strength between sets more effectively than you would if you were doing straight sets of a single exercise.
+This involves alternating back and forth between sets of one exercise and sets of another, for the opposing body part.
+This makes your workout very time-efficient, and it also helps you maintain strength between sets more effectively than doing straight sets of a single exercise.

-So for example you could do a set of bench presses, rest 1 – 2 minutes, and then do a set of rows.
-Again rest 1 – 2 minutes, and then do another set of bench presses – and so on.
+So, for example, you could do a set of bench presses and then rest for two minutes before doing a set of bent-over rows.
+You would then rest another two minutes, and do a further set of bench presses—and so on.

-You’ll notice that in the above workouts all the exercises can be paired up in this way, except squats and Romanian deadlifts which should be done as straight sets.
+In the above workouts, just about all the exercises can be paired up in this way.
+But it's not a good idea to use this method with squats, so do your squats and Romanian deadlifts as straight sets.

-The opposing muscle groups routine is an excellent training method for both intermediate and advanced trainees.
-But it’s not really a beginners program, and if you are just starting out you’ll likely do better with a full body workout performed three times per week.
+The opposing muscle groups routine is an excellent method of training that can be used to great effect by both intermediate and advanced trainees.
+But it’s not ideal for beginners, who would do better with a full-body workout performed three times per week.

-But at any time past the beginner stage you may find that the opposing muscle groups split suits you better.
-Or you may wish to alternate an opposing muscle groups split with an upper/lower split in order to experience all the benefits that each of these training methods has to offer.
+But you could go straight to the opposing muscle groups split if you wish.
+Or you could alternate upper/lower splits with the opposing muscle group split, in order to experience all the benefits that each of these training methods has to offer.